Policy Optimization in Dynamic Bayesian Network Hybrid Models of Biomanufacturing Processes: Empirical Study

 \subsection{{Applying DBN-RL to Integrated Manufacturing Process Control}}

 We present additional numerical results to illustrate how DBN-RL can support integrated biomanufacturing process control consisting of both upstream (fermentation) and downstream (purification) operations.
-The output of fermentation is a batch mixture containing both the product of interest and a significant amount of undesired impurity derived from the host cells and fermentation medium.
-This mixture then goes through multiple purification steps.
+The output of fermentation is a batch mixture containing both the product of interest and a significant amount of undesired impurity derived from the host cells and fermentation medium. {This mixture then undergoes purification, which consists of one centrifugation and two precipitation steps.}

-The fermentation process is as described in Section~\ref{subsec: mdp formulation}.
-Based on existing domain knowledge, we developed a simulator for the stochastic purification process; see Appendix~\ref{subsec:integratedUpstreamDownstream} for the complete specification.
-The downstream operation uses a two-dimensional continuous state variable $\pmb{s}=(\log P,\log I)$, where $P$ and $I$ represent the concentrations of citrate product and impurity, respectively.
-These quantities are calculated from the output $(X_f,C,S,N)$ of upstream fermentation; specifically, $P$ is obtained from $C$ and $I$ is calculated from $X_f,S,N$.
-There is one scalar continuous CPP action $a=\log\zeta$, where $\zeta$ represents ammonium sulphate saturation.
-The log transformations are used to make it easier to linearize the process dynamics.
+The fermentation process is as described in Section~\ref{subsec: mdp formulation}. {The downstream operation uses a two-dimensional state $\pmb{s}=\left(\log P,\log I\right)$, where $ (P, I)=(C, X_{f}+S+N)$ denote the respective concentration of citrate product and aggregated impurity.
+The log transformation is used to make it easier to linearize the process dynamics.
+Because the particle sizes of whole cells or cell debris are relatively large, centrifugation yields good separation of $X_f$ and has the output state $ (P, I)=(C, \xi X_{f}+S+N)$, where $\xi=0.01$ denotes the separation efficiency.} {Both precipitation steps involve} one scalar continuous CPP action $a=\log\zeta$, where $\zeta$ represents ammonium sulphate saturation. {The complete specification of the process dynamics and state transition for purification is deferred to Appendix~\ref{subsec:integratedUpstreamDownstream}.}